 The couple Erik and Kala are full time RVers who provide great content through LivinLite.net.
 They have a nomadic lifestyle and they work from the road.

 We love how their channel is very organized.
 Look at their playlists, it’s all categorized there.

 They have more videos dedicated to set-up tips and stuff about the mechanical technicalities in RVing (like the showers, flush, cooktop) repairs, destinations which can be very helpful to their subscribers

 5. Getaway Couple

-Traveling around in their fifth wheel, learn about the RVing basics with the Getaway Couple — Rae and Jason.
+Traveling around in their fifth wheel or truck camper, learn about the RVing basics with the Getaway Couple — Rae and Jason.